Stay With Me

 The last thing he wants to do is draw attention to himself; here.
 Accordingly, he sits beside the large ficus in the corner of the hospital’s waiting room, hoping that the plant’s plenteous foliage provides enough cover.

-For the time being, the few folks scattered over the green pleather covered chairs, lined against the walls, are too consumed by their own concerns to recognize him.
+For the time being, the few folks scattered over the green pleather covered chairs, lined against the white walls, are too consumed by their own concerns to recognize him.

 While fully aware that now is absolutely not a good time to be selfishly absorbed with his image, Lucas is glad to remain invisible.
 God alone knows what tomorrow’s headline will read should word get out that he was sighted at a hospital in Queens.
 And in this condition.